Something New (Zendaya song): Music video

-On February 3, 2016, Zendaya uploaded the audio for "Something New" on her YouTube account.
+On February 3, 2016, Zendaya uploaded the audio for "Something New" on her YouTube channel.

 Three weeks later, on February 23, 2016, Zendaya uploaded the official lyric video of "Something New" on her Vevo channel.

 However, its official music video remains unreleased with the exception of a 25-second clip shown on The Ellen DeGeneres Show.
 T-Boz also confirmed she shot a cameo in the video and pictures of her cameo are released by TLC fan page Cyber TLC World.

 Zendaya decided to not have the music video premiered due to not wanting to associate with Chris Brown after he made light of singer Kehlani's statements on contemplating suicide.
-Years later in August 2020, Brown publicly asked Zendaya to release the music video, coincidingly sharing a 15 second snippet of the video on his Instagram stories.
+In August 2020, Brown publicly asked Zendaya to release the music video, coincidingly sharing a 15 second snippet of the video on his Instagram stories.